kirokuan/jekyll/_posts/2022-03-01-caliburn-micro-coroutine-usage.md

 description: Some usage of coroutine implemented by Caliburn.Micro
 ---

 Though the doc indicated that the `coroutine` exists for long before they have 4.
-But the only available doc seems is this [IResult and Coroutines](https://caliburnmicro.com/documentation/coroutines)
+But the only available doc seems is this [IResult and Coroutines](https://caliburnmicro.com/documentation/coroutines).
+While the doc seems not up to date, since `CoroutineExecutionContext` the signature is changed.

 In short, the author implemented `IResult` this interface to support Coroutine.

 {% highlight csharp %}